ch1nmay7898/Youtube_Search_API/README.md

 Go to the URL: `http://127.0.0.1:8000/`
 This is the GET http url for our API.

-To fetch the data from databse: add the argument `SavedVids/` to the URL.
+To fetch the data from database: add the argument `SavedVids/` to the URL.
 Data is returned in a paginated response on Django REST framework.

 To view the HTML render of data, go to: `http://127.0.0.1:8000/view`